 4. Formulate a family code word.
 Use a common word that is not too weird to use naturally.
 Every time you send an adult to pick them up, they must identify themselves with the code word.
 Any person who goes for them and doesn’t know the code word is predator and your children to politely decline.

 5. Teach them that if someone follows or even chases them, they should run in the direction opposite that of the car.
-While running they should scream to attract attention of other people or even the police.
+While running they should scream to attract the attention of other people or even the police.
 Doing so, buys them some time because it will take some minutes for the car to turn around.

 6. When faced with trouble teach them to look notice the right people.
 If your children are feeling unsafe, they should seek assistance from a police officer or a friendly shop guard.
 However, if a police officer is nowhere to be seen, looking for a mom with kids is relatively safer.